 COVID-19 has had an impact on so many things in our community.

-We need to make sure our most vulnerable in the autism community continue to be supported and now, more than ever, we need to be able to fund the services and programs we provide to make sure they don’t get left behind.
+We need to make sure our most vulnerable in the autism community continue to be supported and now, more than ever, we need to be able to fund the services and programs we provide to make sure Autistic people of all ages don’t get left behind.